What Is Emotional Intelligence (EI)? Definitions, Models, and Skills

 For a number of years, people got so excited about emotional intelligence that they were making sweeping claims that it is more important than intellectual intelligence.

-While the absolute statement that EQ outweighs IQ is questionable since their relative importance can depend on the situation and the specific skills required for a given job, there is no doubt that high emotional intelligence provides many advantages in many aspects of life.
+While the absolute statement that EQ outweighs IQ is questionable since their relative importance can depend on the situation and the specific skills required for a given job, there is no doubt that high emotional intelligence provides many benefits in many aspects of life.

 What's the difference between IQ and EQ?